GenesisEducationKyiv/front-end-school-3-0-povezlo/README.md

 - Volume control with mute toggle
 - Progress tracking with timeline seeking
 - Persistent volume settings between sessions
-- **NEW**: Comprehensive validation for all playback operations
+- **NEW**: Complete functional programming approach with Result monads
-- **NEW**: Integrated error handling with user-friendly messages
+- **NEW**: Zero try-catch constructions - pure functional error handling
-- **NEW**: Result pattern for all audio operations
+- **NEW**: Type-safe audio operations using ts-belt Either pattern

-### Search & Filtering
+### Search & Filtering with URL Integration

-- Search by title, artist, or album
+- Search by title, artist, or album with URL synchronization
-- Filter by genre or artist
+- Filter by genre or artist with persistent URL state
 - Sort by various fields (title, artist, album, date added)
 - Pagination for large track collections
+- **NEW**: URL parameter handling using Option monads
+- **NEW**: Type-safe nullable value processing with ts-belt Maybe pattern
+- **NEW**: Functional composition with pipe() for URL filtering

 ### UI Features